Networking for Introverts: Tapping Into Your Strengths

 There’s not enough time in the day to hope that you’ll cross paths with people you need to meet.
 And there’s no reason you need to meet with tons of people every day.
 Luckily networking for introverts becomes easier when you focus on a few important people at a time.

-If you’ve read any of my past post, you’ll know how much I love using lists to get things done.
+If you’ve read any of our past posts, you’ll know how much we love using lists to get things done.
 Regardless of why you’re networking, a list of people who align with your goals is always a great idea to set your focus.

 You now have a manageable list of people who could potentially help you achieve your goals, faster.

-I consider myself an introvert, however I’ve learned how to use modern networking techniques to my advantage.
+Even if you consider yourself an introvert, you can use modern networking techniques to your advantage.
 One area of networking that introverts fear most, especially at events, is trying to start and hold a conversation.
 It just doesn’t come naturally.